ctds-usyd/library-webscraping/_episodes/04-lxml.md

 > ## Limit the number of URLs to scrape through while debugging
 >
+> Eventually, we want our scraper to apply its extraction to all pages of UNSC resolutions.
 > But while we're working through to the final code that will allow us
 > the extract the data we want from those pages, we only want to run it on one
 > or a few pages at a time.
 >
 > This will not only run faster and allow us to iterate more quickly between different
-> revisions of our code, it will also not burden the server too much while we're debugging.
+> revisions of our code.
+It will also not burden the server too much while we're debugging.
 > This is probably not such an issue for only tens of pages, but it's good
 > practice, as it can make a difference for larger scraping projects.
 If you are planning
 > to scrape a massive website with thousands of pages, it's better to start small.
 Other